eimyss/chargetracker-accountservice/README.md

 This service is a part of ${insert.name.here} conglomerate.
 There are currently 5 Services (account - this, expenses, processing, gateway, frontend).
-In Addition it is backed by ELK, MariaDB, RabbitMQ.
+In Addition it is backed by ELK, MariaDB, RabbitMQ and Keycloak.
+It is monitored by Prometheus (not public Yet).

 Trello cards: https://trello.com/b/qmE6t9eQ/expenses-microservice